tiochoirul/dicodingstory-app/README.md

 - Room
 - DataStore

+## Architecture
+Dicoding Story App is built using the MVVM (Model-View-ViewModel) architecture.
+This architecture separates the UI (View) from the data (Model) and the logic that connects them (ViewModel).
+Here's a brief overview of the different components in this architecture:

+- Model: Contains the data and business logic of the app.
+In this app, the model is responsible for fetching movie data from a remote server and storing it in a local database.
+- View: Displays the UI of the app to the user.
+In this app, the view is responsible for displaying a list of movies and their details.
+- ViewModel: Connects the view with the model by providing data to the view and handling user interactions.
+In this app, the viewmodel is responsible for fetching data from the model and formatting it for display in the view.

 ## Contributing
 If you would like to contribute to the project, please follow these steps:
 1. Fork the repository.